 Nick Naylor: It's that I'm not after you.
 I'm after them.

 [points into the crowd]

-BR: People, what is going on out there?
+BR: [during a meeting with company executives and other staff members] People, what is going on out there?
 I look down this table, all I see are white flags.
 Our numbers are down all across the board.
 Teen smoking, our bread and butter, is falling like a shit from heaven!
 We don't sell Tic Tacs for Christ's sake.
 We sell cigarettes.
 And they're cool and available and *addictive*.
 The job is almost done for us!